akshay-iyer/FetchSlide_DDPG_HER/README.md

 # Reinforcement Learning for Robot Control
-> Train the Fetch Robot to slide the puck to the goal position
+> Train the Fetch Robot to slide/push/pick-and-place the puck to the goal position

-The aim of this project is to use reinforcement learning to make the Fetch Robot slide a puck to the goal position on the table.
-For the same, we implement Vanilla Deep Deterministic Policy Gradient (DDPG) [link to paper](https://arxiv.org/abs/1509.02971) and DDPG with Hindsight Experience Replay (HER) [Link to paper](https://arxiv.org/abs/1707.01495) to make use of failed experiences.
+The aim of this project is to use reinforcement learning to make the Fetch Robot perform different tasks like pushing/sliding/picking and placing a puck at the goal position on the table.
+For the same, I implemented Vanilla Deep Deterministic Policy Gradient (DDPG) [link to paper](https://arxiv.org/abs/1509.02971) and DDPG with Hindsight Experience Replay (HER) [Link to paper](https://arxiv.org/abs/1707.01495) to make use of failed experiences.

+I created two action-critic pairs, one lagging behind the other.
+Both the actor and the critic are created as fully connected networks with 4 layers and 256 hidden units each.
+The networks are defined in `networks/actor-critic.py`.
+The network contains ReLU activation function for all layers while the last layer has tanH activation.

+The actor is fed the `observation` and `goal` concatenated while the critic is fed the concatenation of `observation`, `goal`, and the `action`.
+The actor predicts the `actions` while the critic predicts the `q-value`.
+The networks are implemented using the PyTorch framework and were run for 7000 epochs each with 800 timesteps on a Nvidia 1080Ti GPU.

 ![](header.png)
 ![alt text](rl_demo.gif)